JaPNaA/othello-rs/README.md

 This app has several bots that employ various strategies.

-The list is ordered roughly from best strategies to worst.
+The list is ordered from best strategies to worst.

-- Deep Negative Heuristic Bot
+- Deep Negative Heuristic Bot (Elo: -334)
   - This bot plays the worst moves it can find
   - This bot is the opposite of the Deep Heuristic Bot
+- Center Bot (Elo: -243)
+  - Tries to play move closest to the center of the board
+- Bottom Right Bot (Elo: -52)
+  - Opposite of the Top Left Bot, plays the last move in reading order
-- Top Left Bot
+- Top Left Bot (Elo: -8)
   - This bot plays the first move it finds in reading order (highest first, then left-to-right).
-- Bottom Right Bot
-  - Opposite of the Top Left Bot, plays the last move in reading order
-- Random Bot
+- Random Bot (Elo: 0)
   - Plays a valid move randomly
-- Center Bot
+- Shallow Score Bot (Elo: 67)
-  - Tries to play move closest to the center of the board
+  - Plays the move that maximizes the number of pieces sandwiched.
-- Edge Bot
+- Edge Bot (Elo: 96)
   - Opposite of the Center Bot, tries to play moves closest to the edge of the board
-- Edge Exclusive Bot
+- Edge Exclusive Bot (Elo: 128)
   - Plays corners if possible.
 If not, plays edges if possible.
 If not, plays a random move.
-- Shallow Score Bot
-  - Plays the move that maximizes the number of pieces sandwiched.
-- Minmax Score Bot
+- Minmax Score Bot (Elo: 233)
   - Maximizes the number of pieces sandwiched, while minimizing the number of pieces that the opponent can sandwich.
-- Deep Score Bot
+- Deep Score Bot (Elo: 459)
   - Maximizes the score it can get, looking 5 moves ahead.
-- Deep Heuristic Bot
+- Deep Heuristic Bot (Elo: 1040)
   - Maximizes a heuristic, looking 5 moves ahead.
 The heuristic is the score with additional points for corner and edges.
 The extra score for corners and edges decreases as the board is filled up.